PedroSaman/Mechanical_Analysis/README.md

 ---

 ## Acknowledgements
-Special thanks to **Prof. [Name]** and the YNU research team for their mentorship and guidance during the internship.
+Special thanks to **Prof. Maeda Yusuke** and the YNU research team for their mentorship and guidance during the internship.

 ---